 What notice should be given when terminating employment?

 When terminating employment you must provide the employee with a minimum period of notice.
-This can be either statutory or contractual.
+Depending on the employee’s contract, this could either be statutory or contractual notice period.

 In circumstances where you fail to give an employee the correct notice, or pay in lieu of notice, this will amount to wrongful dismissal.
 This is essentially where you break the terms of an employee’s contract during the dismissal process by failing to provide them with what they are contractually or statutorily entitled to.